Education

 In his free time, Daniel enjoys traveling and experiencing the amazing food culture and natural beauty of New England.
 He also holds dual citizenship with Ireland, the birthplace of his maternal grandparents.

-Daniel resides in South Portland with his girlfriend, Tasha, and border terrier, Hatch.
+Daniel resides in South Portland with his wife, Tasha, and border terrier, Hatch.

 In the News